rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Area/Complex_polygon_decomposition/Index.md

 weight: 660
 toc: true
 ---
-## Finding area using decomposition (complex shape)
+## Finding area using decomposition (complex shapes)

-We can apply decomposition to find areas of other kinds of shapes as well.
-When we are not familiar with the shape whose area has to be found out, decomposition becomes very useful like the one example given below.
+We can use decomposition to find the area of different shapes.
+It's really helpful when we don't know the shape well.
+For example, let's say we have a shape we don't know how to find the area of.
+We can break it down into smaller shapes we do know how to find the area of.

-Let’s take an example in which we may have to decompose and rearrange the shape more than once.
+Sometimes, we have to break down and rearrange the shape more than once to find the area, like given below.

 <img src="1_69_complex_quadrilateral.png" width="300" style="display: block; margin: 0 auto;">
-1_69

-Our main aim is to get as many complete unit squares in the shape as possible.
-We can do that by introducing more horizontal and vertical lines in the final rearranged figure.
+Our goal is to get as many complete squares in the shape as we can.
+To do this, we can add more lines to the shape to make it easier to work with.

-First, we draw a vertical line as shown in the figure, and then apply the decomposition and rearrangement process so that we get a pentagon.
+To start, we draw a vertical line in the shape.
+Then, we use decomposition and rearrangement to turn it into a pentagon shape.

 <img src="1_70_complex_quadrilateral_to_pentagon.gif" width="300" style="display: block; margin: 0 auto;">
-1_70

 We get a figure somewhat like the one shown below.
 <img src="1_71_pentagon_from_quadrilateral.png" width="300" style="display: block; margin: 0 auto;">
-1_71

-This figure is composed of two trapeziums as shown.
-We can directly use the formula of trapezium on them and add their calculated areas.
+The shape we're looking at is made up of two trapeziums.
+We can use a formula to find the area of each trapezium and add them together to get the area of the whole shape.

 <img src="1_72_pentagon_into_two_trapeziums.png" width="300" style="display: block; margin: 0 auto;">
-1_72

-Alternatively, we can further decompose the figure transforming the half triangle from the trapezium at the bottom to make a complete square as shown.
+Another way to find the area of the shape is to break it down into smaller parts.
+We can turn the half triangle at the bottom of one of the trapeziums into a whole square.

 <img src="1_73_pentagon_to_heptagon.gif" width="300" style="display: block; margin: 0 auto;">
-1_73

-After the decomposition, we get the figure below which comprises of a triangle (half a unit square), 3 rectangles (half of unit square), and 2 squares (one unit square).
+Now, we have a new shape that's made up of a triangle (half a unit square), 3 rectangles (half of a unit square), and 2 squares (one unit square).

 <img src="1_74_countingsquares_in_heptagon.png" width="300" style="display: block; margin: 0 auto;">
-1_74

 When we add the areas of all the individual pieces we get:
 Total area= 0.5 +1 + 1 + 0.5 + 0.5 + 0.5 = 4 square units.
 It is always a matter if an incomplete square can be combined with another incomplete square to make a complete square!
-Easy right?
-Sometimes we may need more than two pieces to complete a unit square but we can definitely do that by some trial and error.
-As you have already seen, you can rotate the decomposed shape as well while rearranging.
-The principle of decomposition can be applied to any polygon.
+It's like a puzzle!
+Sometimes you need more than two pieces to make a complete square, but you can figure it out by trying different combinations.
+You can even rotate the pieces to make them fit.
+This idea of breaking shapes into smaller pieces can be used for any polygon.